Did you buy a defective product and the seller will not honor its warranty?

 THE CONSUMER PROTECTION ATTORNEYS AT BURG SIMPSON ARE HERE TO HELP

 Burg Simpson has a national reputation for standing up for consumer rights in courtrooms across the country.
-With multiple offices in four states and more than 60 attorneys, Burg Simpson has the resources to fight for individual consumers against the biggest corporations in the United States.
+With seven offices in seven states and more than 70 attorneys, Burg Simpson has the resources to fight for individual consumers against the biggest corporations in the United States.